oasci/pitt-biosc1540-2024s/biosc1540/lectures/07/index.md

     If a ddGTP is incorporated, then replication terminates at that nucleotide.
     If dGTP is incorporated, then DNA polymerase would continue until we reached CCCCCC.
     At each C in the reference strand, DNA polymerase will incorporate either a dGTP or ddGTP.
-    At position 95, we could incorporate ddGTP and terminate replication or dGTP and continue.
+    At position 80, we could incorporate ddGTP and terminate replication or dGTP and continue.
-    Suppose we incorporate dGTP and move to position 96; this is C again so we have a chance of incorporating dGTP (continue) or ddGTP (terminate).
+    Suppose we incorporate dGTP and move to position 81; this is C again so we have a chance of incorporating dGTP (continue) or ddGTP (terminate).
     Because each consecutive C in the reference strand is a chance to prematurely terminate replication, it is thus likely we terminate before getting past 100 nucleotides.
+    **Note: This would never happen in practice.**